AvolitesLtd/TitanManual/docs/about-the-consoles/t1-and-t2.md

 Install the Titan PC Suite software on your PC (see [Connecting up Titan Mobile and T1/T2](../titan-basics.md#connecting-up-titan-mobile-and-t1t2)) before you plug in the dongle, to make sure the correct drivers are installed.

-> The older cabled version of the Titan One dongle does not include an AvoKey; a separate AvoKey must be attached to another USB port on your computer to allow use of Titan v12 and later.
+> The older version of the Titan One dongle with the fixed USB cable does not include an AvoKey; a separate AvoKey must be attached to another USB port on your computer to allow use of Titan v12 and later.

-The T1 and T2 devices use a special version of the Titan software called Titan Go.
-The operating screen is slightly different to the normal display as it is designed for use on a touchscreen with no physical control surface (actual faders or buttons).
+The T1 and T2 devices use the Titan Go application.
+All functions are identical to the Titan software used on consoles, but the operating screen layout is slightly different to a console display as it provides virtual touch buttons and faders to replace the physical controls on the consoles.

 ![Titan Go User Interface](/docs/images/Titan-Go-User-Interface.png)